microsoft/vcpkg-docs/vcpkg/get_started/overview.md

 NuGet is a .NET package manager that has often been used for C/C++ development, particularly for MSBuild solutions that also contain .NET projects.
 As a general rule, the Microsoft C++ team does not recommend using NuGet for C/C++ development, as NuGet has several limitations:

 - **Compilation flavors**.
 As NuGet cannot build packages from source on the fly, it is necessary to provide prebuilt binaries to match all possible Application Binary Interface (ABI) restrictions for all users.
 The user is responsible for building packages themselves and ensuring this is done correctly.
-It is also difficult to distinguish between binaries due to the lack of relevant metadata, resulting in the user having to do quirky things like putting architecture, operating system, and compiler information in the package name, without being able to enforce such restrictions on package consumption.
+It is also difficult to distinguish between binaries due to the lack of relevant metadata, resulting in the user having to do quirky things like putting architecture, operating system, and compiler information in the package name, without being able to enforce such constraints during package acquisition.
 - **Binary vs. source**.
 Very closely tied to the first point, NuGet is designed from the ground up to provide relatively small, prebuilt binaries.
 Due to the nature of native code, developers need to have access to the source code to ensure ABI compatibility, performance, integrity, and debuggability.
 - **Versioning limitations**.
 While NuGet packages are versioned, it is up to the user to decide on appropriate versions of packages to take dependencies on.
 The pressure is on the user to solve version conflicts between dependencies and the consuming project.
 - **No NuGet PackageReference support**.
 NuGet PackageReference is not supported for .vcxproj files and there is no plan to add it in the future due to technical and architectural differences between C++ and .NET MSBuild projects.
 This means NuGet C++ users won't benefit from features like the use of the global cache and referencing dependencies in simple MSBuild terms with access to conditional logic.
 - **Environment changes**.
 As NuGet C++ packages must be manually compiled and packaged, any time the host or target environment changes this work must be repeated.
-On the other hand, vcpkg can build packages from source for you for a variety of operating systems and build systems.
+On the other hand, vcpkg can build packages from source for a variety of operating systems and build systems.

 ### vcpkg compared to Conan